MikeRogers0/Talks/slides/Seeding-Your-Apps-Data/sides.md

 ```
 ---
 <!--
-Maybe you'll also get this
+Maybe you'll also get this, or just a blank file.

+They we're made years ago & were to much of a hassle to keep up to date.
 -->

 # What are seeds?